Dipen0210/indian-bank/README.md

-# Indian-Bank - A Basic banking Website
+# The Spark Foundation Indian-Bank - A Basic banking Website

 A basic banking website with features such as credit, debit, and money transfer between customers.
 Additionally, the website allowed users to view their transaction history.